akoeplinger/docker-mono-aspnetvnext/README.md

 To run the "Hello World" sample, follow these steps:

-1. `git clone https://github.com/davidfowl/HelloWorldVNext /tmp/helloworld`
+1. `cd /tmp/helloworld/src/helloworldweb`
-2. `cd /tmp/helloworld/src/helloworldweb`
+2. Run `kpm restore` to restore the necessary packages
 3. Start the test web server by running `k web`

 The "Hello World" web application should now be running, access it by browsing to http://localhost:8080.